safkom/TrackerParse/README.md

 1. Enter a Google Docs spreadsheet URL (must be publicly accessible)
 2. Click "Parse Spreadsheet" to analyze the data
 3. View organized artist, album, and track information
-4. Use the "Force refresh" option to bypass cache when needed

 ## Tech Stack